 - To read and review publications on the protection of the South Downs.
 To be reviewed in relation to Brighton Corporation’s development plans.
 To be included is a poem on the possibility of motor cars racing up Newmarket Hill (in Sussex County Magazine, early 1930s).

 Objective: To consider the administrative challenges for those living on both the socio-economic and geographical margins of society.

 - Newmarket Farm tenants from 1921 worked for Balsdean Farm.
 They belonged politically to Kingston, yet they worked, shopped, obtained medical help and went to school in Rottingdean, Woodingdean, Falmer and Brighton, which were in different administrative areas.
 Agricultural labourers were the poorest of the working poor.
 In 1938 they earned less than on the dole.
 They would therefore have already been marginalised by society… How did they cope?

-Objective: To research the consequences of Brighton Corporation’s compulsory purchase of downland to protect Brighton’s largest water catchment area and the building of Balsdean pumping station in the 1930s.
+Objective: To research the consequences of Brighton Corporation’s compulsory purchase of downland in the 1920s to protect Brighton’s largest water catchment area and the building of Balsdean pumping station in the 1930s.

 - Was the historic Balsdean Farm, (including its subsidiary Norton and Newmarket Farms) offered to the military for training during WW2, with permission given for their demolition, in order to rebuild the Balsdean Farm after the war in its present location, just outside of the Balsdean water catchment area, thus protecting its water catchment area?

 Objective: Research WW2, its effects on local agriculture, military activities in the area and, in particular, the compulsory purchase for training purposes of the Block 3 South Downs Training Area.